nod-ai/shark-ai/sharkfuser/README.md

 - lit
 - FileCheck
 - iree-opt
+- iree-compile
+- iree-run-module

+Fusili expects a pre-built IREE distribution to be installed (preferably in `/usr/local/`).
+It uses this to access binaries (like `iree-opt`, `iree-compile`, `iree-run-module`, `FileCheck`) as well as for direct integration of IREE compiler and runtime libraries through the C-API interface.

-Easiest way to get [`lit`](https://llvm.org/docs/CommandGuide/lit.html), without depending on LLVM is through Python (pip install).
+Easiest way to get [`lit`](https://llvm.org/docs/CommandGuide/lit.html) is through Python (pip install).
 One may either use system Python or create a virtual environment (preferred) like so:
 ```shell
 python -m venv --prompt fusili .venv
 source .venv/bin/activate